fxzh007/wangEditor-anxin/docs/contribution-EN.md

-# wangEditor-next Contribution Guide
+# wangeditor-ax Contribution Guide

 ## Welcome to Contribute

-Firstly, thank you for your interest in the `wangEditor-next` project and your willingness to invest time to contribute code, documentation, feature requests, or any other form of help.
+Firstly, thank you for your interest in the `wangeditor-ax` project and your willingness to invest time to contribute code, documentation, feature requests, or any other form of help.
 This contribution guide will help you understand how to participate in the project.

 ### 1. Code of Conduct